-The U.S. dollar depreciated 12.1 per cent. against the euro as of 31st December, 2017 compared with 31st December, 2016, negatively affecting the business activity of the United States operating segment as of 31st December, 2017 expressed in euro.
+The U.S. dollar appreciated 4.7 per cent. against the euro as of 31st December, 2018 compared with 31st December, 2017, positively affecting the business activity of the United States operating segment as of 31st December, 2018 expressed in euro.